 Section of NYSE Listed Company Manual NYSE Corporate Governance Rules for U.S. Domestic Issuers Credicorp Corporate Governance Practices 303A.01 A majority of the members of the board of directors must be "independent directors", as defined by the NYSE.
 Credicorp is not required under Bermuda Law to maintain a board of directors with a majority being independent directors.
 As of April 26, 2018, four Directors out of eight are independent.
-303A.02 A director cannot be "independent" unless the board of directors affirmatively determines that the director has no material relationship with the listed company.
-In addition, a director is not independent if the director: Credicorp has adopted an "independence" standard that is different than the standard established by the NYSE.
+303A.02 directors affirmatively determines that the director has no Credicorp has adopted an "independence" standard that is different than the standard established by the NYSE.
 Credicorp's independence standard incorporates the SEC's minimum independence requirements applicable to directors serving on audit committees.
 The definition of independence is included in Credicorp's Corporate Governance Policy.
 There is no similar requirement under Bermuda law.